Budibase/website/content/blog/data/google-sheets-dashboard.md

 The missing step is creating a single resource for decision-makers to access key insights and important data about this.

-Check out our [open-source IT asset management software](https://budibase.com/it/templates/open-source-it-asset-management-software/) template for more details on how this works in practice.

 This simple example points to an important fact about dashboard apps.

 That is, the ultimate goal here is to facilitate better decision-making by empowering stakeholders with digestible, actionable insights.